YangHU0724/YangHu_PersonalWebpage.github.io/_pages/home.md

 ## Research Intrests
 My major research intersts are in modelling water in global scale.
 Recenlty I have been working on data assimilation into hydrodynamic modeling using satellite altimetry data.
 I am also invloved on developing [CaMa-Flood]("https://github.com/global-hydrodynamics/CaMa-Flood_v4") hydrodynamic model for better representation of global fresh water.

+### 7 Feb, 2023
+A co-authored letter was published in Environmental Research Letters, [Increased floodplain inundation in the Amazon since 1980](https://doi.org/10.1088/1748-9326/acb9a7), led by [Ayan Santos Fleischmann](https://www.ufrgs.br/lsh/team/phd-students/ayan-santos-fleischmann/).
+In this study we found that the annual maximum flood in Amazon incresed by 23% from 1980.

 ## Recent Updates
 ### 2 Feb, 2023
 A Journal paper has been published in Hydrology and Earth System Sciences.
 [Assimilation of transformed water surface elevation to improve river discharge estimation in a continental-scale river](https://doi.org/10.5194/hess-27-647-2023), Different methods were investigated to estimate river discharge by assimilating satellite altimetry.